 “We treat each dog as an individual and work out a diet for each dog which will help reduce the epilepsy and deal with any food sensitivities the dog may have.

 “We helped one dog change from 6-7 fits every day, to a 14 week fitting interval, just by changing food, adding in a particular herbal tea and changing the home situation slightly.
 There is so much which can help, and we are at the end of the phone 24/7 to give help and support.”

-At Laughing Dog, we always recommends that you follow the advice from your veterinary practitioner.
+At Laughing Dog, we always recommend that if you have any concerns that your dog has epilepsy or how your dog is coping with epilepsy you must seek advice from your veterinary practitioner.